 C++ User-defined Function Types

-For better understanding of arguments and return in functions, user-defined functions can be categorised as:
+For better understanding of arguments and return values in functions, user-defined functions can be categorized into various types:

 Consider a situation in which you have to check prime number.
-This problem is solved below by making user-defined function in 4 different ways as mentioned above.
+Let's do that by making user-defined functions in 4 different ways as mentioned above.

 using namespace std;